5 Common Childhood Sleep Myths: Debunked - Baby Chick

 What keeps babies awake at night is overtiredness more than anything else.
 You might think that an exhausted baby is more likely to conk out for a full night of sleep than one who slept much of the day.
 However, it’s just the opposite.
 We refer to it as being “overtired” because babies have missed the “tired” phase, and their bodies start to kick back into gear, which keeps them from falling and staying asleep.
 A baby who gets a decent amount of sleep during the day will be less likely to miss this sleep window, and their body will not emit the stimulating hormones produced when overtired.

-2. Sleep is Natural & Can’t Be Taught
+2. Sleep Is Natural and Can’t Be Taught

 3. Babies Will Dictate Their Sleep Schedules

 The idea that infant physiology is flawless and naturally programmed to regulate a baby’s schedule is a bit comical.
-Nothing against Mother Nature, but she doesn’t provide us with a ready-to-run baby as she does with other animals.
-Humans are complex mammals and therefore have the longest childhood of any other creature.2
+I have nothing against Mother Nature, but she doesn’t provide us with a ready-to-run baby as she does with other animals.
+Humans are complex mammals and, therefore, have the longest childhood of any other creature.2

 Our babies need extensive care and help in their development, and their sleep cycles are unbelievably erratic if left unregulated.
 Their cortisol production can increase if they miss their natural sleep cycle by as little as 15 minutes.
 This causes a surge in energy, and things can quickly spiral out of control.
 As much as I wish babies could fall asleep easily when tired, it simply doesn’t work that way.
 That’s not to say you shouldn’t rely on their cues, but you shouldn’t rely exclusively on them.